 - The applicant’s identity;

-- The purpose of the visit, such as meetings, conferences, training or business related events.
+- The purpose of the visit, such as meetings, conferences, training, or business-related events.

-- The period and place of intended stay of the applicant, while in New Zealand.
+- The period and place of intended stay of the applicant while in New Zealand.

-New Zealand tourist visa
+New Zealand Tourist visa from India

 - Any other appropriate document indicating the travel plans of the applicant, including period and reason of visit.